 This can cause issues with customers receiving slower support or your overall profit getting cut by having to bring on more staff to cope with the support load.

 You can combat this though by providing priority support to premium customers and answering the free support after.
+Or consider outsourcing your WordPress plugin support.

 Although you shouldn’t keep free support waiting for weeks it’s a good balance between being able to offer both free and premium support whilst also ensuring premium paying customers feel like they are looked after.